stefanuebe/vaadin-fullcalendar/README.md

 - setting a eventRender JS function from server side
 - setting business hours information (multiple entries possible)
 - creating recurring events
+- setting / handling timezones and their offsets

 - Event handling for
     - clicking an empty time spot in the calendar,